StackExchange/dnscontrol/docs/opinions.md

 This reduces code complexity, reduces the number of edge-cases that must be tested, and makes the system safer to operate.

 Yes, we know that DNS is case insensitive.
-See rule #2.
+See Opinion #3.

-# Opinion #4: Users should state what they want, and DNSControl should do the rest.
+# Opinion #5: Users should state what they want, and DNSControl should do the rest.

 When possible, dnsconfig.js lists a high-level description of what is desired and the compiler does the hard work for you.